russellrosario/JavaScripter/content/languages/js.md

     </dl>
     <dl>
       <dt>"this" keyword</dt>
       <dd>As soon as the program runs, "this" is defaulted to the global object.
 As the program executes, "this" will change to the object it belongs to, which might be different each time the function is called.
 In a browser event, this refers to the element that received the event.
-There are call(), bind(), and apply() methods to set the value of a function's "this" regardless of how it's called.
+There are <mark>call()</mark>, <mark>bind()</mark>, and <mark>apply()</mark> methods to set the value of a function's "this" regardless of how it's called.
 There are also arrow functions which don't provide their own this binding (it retains the this value of the enclosing lexical context).</dd>
     </dl>
     <dl>
       <dt>Closures & Scopes</dt>